A perfect weekend in Wiesbaden

 Let's stroll on to the Kurhaus, Wiesbaden's landmark!
 The imposing building was built on the initiative of Kaiser Wilhelm II, who often stayed here for spa treatments.
 It was opened in 1907 and the inscription "AQUIS MATTIACIS" on the portico - meaning "the waters of the Mattiakers" - is a reminder of the Germanic Mattiaker tribe, who already used the hot springs.

-In the elegant foyer, which is freely accessible, larger-than-life copies of ancient Greek deities symbolizing various virtues stand under the 21-metre-high dome in front of the four wall pillars:
+In the elegant foyer, which is freely accessible, larger-than-life copies of ancient Greek deities symbolizing various virtues stand beneath the 21-metre-high dome in front of the four wall pillars:

 Eirene with the boy Pluto - representative of peace and wealth, with horn of plenty